494 Visa – Skilled Employer Sponsored Regional (Provisional) Subclass 494

 ---|---|

-Age under 45 at time of application (exemptions apply) | The employer must be located in a designated regional Australia, everywhere except Sydney, Melbourne and Brisbane. |
+Age under 45 at the time of application (exemptions apply) | The employer must be located in a designated regional Australia, everywhere except Sydney, Melbourne and Brisbane. |

-Competent English at time of application | Regional areas include Perth, Gold Coast, Sunshine Coast, Lake Macquarie, Illawarra, Geelong, Newcastle, Wollongong, Adelaide, Hobart and Canberra. |
+Competent English at the time of application | Regional areas include Perth, the Gold Coast, the Sunshine Coast, Lake Macquarie, Illawarra, Geelong, Newcastle, Wollongong, Adelaide, Hobart, and Canberra |

 You must have been employed in the nominated occupation for at least 3 years on a full-time basis and at the skill level required for the nominated occupation.
 Generally, you should have gained your experience within the last 5 years.
 The period does not need to be continuous.
 Equivalent part-time work may be considered.
 DHA does not consider casual work. | Position be on the list of eligible occupations |